The Florida Board of Nursing does not complete a primary source verification of education for all of its Advanced Practice Registered Nurse (APRN).

-Florida APRN applicants are required to hold an RN license, a master’s degree or post-master’s certificate in a nursing clinical specialty area and national advanced practice certification from an approved nursing specialty board.
+Florida APRN applicants are required to hold an active Florida RN license or an active multistate RN license from another jurisdiction, a master’s degree or post-master’s certificate in a nursing clinical specialty area and national advanced practice certification from an approved nursing specialty board.
 The certification requirements for all the Board approved certifying bodies mirror the licensure requirements for Florida.
-Therefore, we only require proof of the applicant’s national certification and an official transcript.
+Therefore, we only require proof of the applicant’s national certification.

 Rule 64B9-4.002(3), F.A.C., provides the professional or national nursing specialty boards recognized by the Board.
 You may find the full rule on the web at: www.flrules.org

-Please visit your prospective certifying body’s website, i.e. the ANCC, for additional information regarding APRN certification eligibility requirements. www.nursingworld.org/certification
+Please visit your prospective certifying body’s website, for additional information regarding APRN certification eligibility requirements. www.nursingworld.org/certification

 Generally, certifying bodies require a program to be accredited by CCNE or ACEN (formerly NLNAC) and to include advanced pathophysiology, advanced health assessment, and advanced pharmacology, a minimum of 500 faculty-supervised clinical hours, and content in health promotion and disease management.